Kyrake/Phyre/README.md

 To check that the installation was successful, run `python -m phyre.server` and open http://localhost:30303.
 That should start a local demo server.

-For instructions on building PHYRE from source and installing in a Docker container, see [INSTALLATION](INSTALLATION.md).

 ## Training an agent
-We provide a set of baseline agents that are described in the paper.
+We provide a set of baseline agents that are described in the report.
 In order to run them, you need to install additional python dependencies with `pip install -r requirements.agents.txt`.

 All the agents are located in `agents/` folder.
 The entry point is `train.py`